 Biological Honors Society

-On our campus, the biology honor society functions as the biology club.
-It welcomes all students as members, although full membership students must meet the national criteria for the honor society.
+On our campus, our biology club is actually a chapter within the national biology honors society (the Iota Rho chapter of Beta Beta Beta, affectionately known as "Tri-Beta").
+Tri-Beta welcomes all students as members, although full membership students must meet the national criteria for the honor society.
 All others may be associate members on the national level, or participate simply as local members.

 This year's slate of officers are: